 If you come across another variant, please let us know in the discussions and we'll update our review.

-The Beats Solo3 Wireless are the 2019 updated version of the Beats Solo3 2018 Wireless.
-While not much has changed in this generation as they perform very similarly to their predecessor in terms of battery life, design, and sound profile, they now come in a variety of new colors that style-savvy users may enjoy.
-Just like the 2018 model, they also have a W1 chip, which makes it easy to seamlessly pair with Apple devices.
-However, Beats doesn't include a TRS audio cable in the box anymore, so if you want to listen to audio passively, you need to supply the cable yourself.
-Check out our recommendations for the best Beats headphones, the best wireless Bluetooth headphones, and the best bass headphones.
+The Beats Solo3 Wireless are the next generation of the Beats Solo3 2018 Wireless.
+While not much has changed in this update as they perform very similarly to their predecessor in terms of battery life, design, and sound profile, they now come in a variety of new colors that style-savvy users may enjoy.
+Just like the 2018 model, they have a W1 chip, which makes it easy to seamlessly pair with Apple devices.
+However, Beats doesn't include a TRS audio cable in the box anymore, meaning if you want to listen to audio passively, you need to supply the cable yourself.

 The Beats Studio3 Wireless are better headphones than the Beats Solo3 2019 Wireless.
 The Studio3 are over-ear headphones that are more comfortable and have a good-performing ANC feature.
 However, the Solo3 2019 deliver audio more consistently and have a better battery performance.
 Some users may also prefer their more bass-heavy sound profile.